loreanvictor/tmplr/README.md

 >   <varname>: <outname>
 >   ...
 > ```
-Parses and executes given local recipe file.
-You can pass arguments to the recipe file (which can be accessed via the [`args` context](#recipe-arguments) lazily.
-The recipe WILL NOT have access to variables you have read, so you need to manually pass them as arguments.
-You can access all the variables read by the recipe though, and read them into variables of your own execution context.
+Parses and executes given local recipe.
+You can pass arguments to the recipe file (which can be accessed via the [`args` context](#recipe-arguments) lazily).
+The recipe WILL NOT have access to variables you have [read](#read) by default.
+You can read the variables [read](#read) by the recipe into variables in your own recipe.

 ```yml
 steps: